Burns Lab - Research on Repetitive DNAs and Transposable Elements

 Dr. Karlow received her Ph.D. in Computational and Systems Biology at Washington University where she studied how cells undergo epigenetic reprogramming across cancer types and through tumor progression into metastasis.

 Current research: Jennifer is studying how LINE-1 expression alters cell genomes and transcriptomes in tumor evolution.
-Jennifer's work is supported by a fellowship from the American Cancer Society.
+Jennifer's work is supported by a fellowship from the American Cancer Society supported by the Cancer Research Racquet.

 Picture